"Making Japanese Plum Syrup and Umeshu (Plum Liqueur)" By Cornelia and Lesley Takeda [10 June 2007]

 plums gently in water.
 Immerse in water for 6 - 8 hours to remove

-the bamboo skewer.
-Using the same skewer to poke holes in the plums all
+(or fork or even toothpick).
+Using the same skewer to poke holes

-the way around about every centimeter.
+in the plums all the way around about every centimeter.

 In